Burkholderia gladioli: In humans

+Virulence factors

-The primary system responsible for the disease caused by B. gladioli sp. is a type two secretion pathway.
-An experiment performed by Chowdhury and Heinemann revealed that six strains of Burkholderia gladioli that were avirulent still contained the capacity for mushroom growth inhibition without having the characteristics of mushroom tissue degradations.
+The primary system responsible for the disease caused by Burkholderia gladioli is a type two secretion pathway.
+An experiment performed by Chowdhury and Heinemann revealed that six strains of B. gladioli that were avirulent still contained the capacity for mushroom growth inhibition without having the characteristics of mushroom tissue degradation.
 This led the two to believe the genetic factors that cause the microbe to have the ability to generate the cavity disease within an organism can be separated from the factors that inhibit mycelium growth within said mushrooms.

+Research

+Gladiolin, a novel macrolide produced by B. gladioli strain BCC0238, was found to have promising antibiotic activity against Mycobacterium tuberculosis in a 2017 study; the compound, which inhibits RNA polymerase, is structurally and functionally similar to etnangien, a macrolide synthesised by the bacterium Sorangium cellulosum which has also demonstrated potency against Mycobacterium, but is more unstable than gladiolin.
+In the study, gladiolin was found to have low mammalian cytotoxicity and good activity against M. tuberculosis isolates, suggesting that it may be a useful starting point in developing new antibiotics to treat multidrug resistant tuberculosis infections.